 - Code for creating the submission file can be found in the Starter Kit.

 🖊 Evaluation Criteria

 Character error reduction rate (CERR) measures the reduction in character error rate (CER) w/ and w/o the post-correction step.
 That is, two CERs are computed.
 The first is computed between the input and the ground truth.
 The second is computed between the post-corrected input text and the ground truth.
 CERR is the CER reduction from the first to the second.
 CERR is computed per line and the macro-average is reported across all lines of the sample.
 This will be the official measure of the challenge.
 Secondary measures may be employed, to allow a more detailed evaluation.
-The measure shown currently in the leaderboard as secondary score is word error reduction rate (WERR).
+The measure that is currently shown on the leaderboard as a secondary score is word error reduction rate (WERR).